serge-hulne/iter/README.md

 # Iter tools for Go(Golang)

-## The stable version has beeb moved to : https://github.com/serge-hulne/go_iter
+## The stable version has been moved to : https://github.com/serge-hulne/go_iter

 Defines:
 - Filter